What Is Staking Crypto & Is It Profitable?

-In return for holding the coins, verifying transactions and contributing to the overall security of the network, users are given a staking reward.
+In return for holding the coins, verifying transactions and contributing to the overall security of the network, investors can earn cryptocurrency.
 The staking reward is percentage-based on the number of tokens locked in and participating wallets.
-Staking cryptocurrency can offers yields between 0.5% up to 12% APY, which is far greater than the interest given by a traditional bank.
+Staking cryptocurrency can offer yields between 0.5% to 12% APY.

 How Does Crypto Staking Work?

 Each blockchain will typically assign a minimum of tokens that need to be staked to become a validator and create a node.
-Some staking processes are more straightforward than others, as they can be staked either on one's wallet or by joining a "staking pool" using a cryptocurrency trading platform.
-In contrast, staking coins such as Ethereum 2.0 and Chainlink require users to create a node to become network validators, with the former requiring a minimum of 32 ETH to operate a full node.
+Some staking processes are more straightforward than others, as they can be staked either on one's wallet or by joining a staking pool using a cryptocurrency trading platform.
+For example, Ethereum and Chainlink require users to create a node to become network validators, with the former requiring a minimum of 32 ETH to operate a full node.

 Which Coins Can You Stake?

 The best coins for staking offer stable staking rewards, carry a low risk of failure and are long-term projects with continuous development.
 Examples of good coins to stake include: Here is a list of the top choices to consider and which platforms are best to stake them on: